rounak-dutta/DIY-Portable-Electronic-MIDI-Drum-Pads-with-built-in-sounds/README.md

 # Demo available on YouTube: https://youtu.be/JEltvYWzZDU

-# NOTE/ Warning: Issues observed with the current design:
+# NOTE/ Warning: Some (minor) Issues observed with the current design:
 1. When I am using battery power, I can hear a high-pitched whine/ noise in the headphones (when nothing is playing).
 Which is most-likely some kind of switching noise from the RPI-Pico's power management IC.
 My hypothesis is that battery voltage is ~3.7V, and 1N4007 drop is ~0.7, so ~3.0V is arriving at the Vsys of the PICO and the power management IC is boosting the voltage to 3.3V, and thus introducing the switching noise in the process.
 This issue maybe reolved by using a Schottky diode instead of the 1n4007 which I am currently using.
 Even with the above mentioned issue (which is not present when using USB power), the drum-pad is usable as the whine is generally drowned by the drum sample playback, but many people may find it annoying and the noise can cause issues with PAs in live scenarios.
 The solution for now is to stick to USB power, or try using a schottky diode in place of the 1N4007.